-IMPORTANT: All non-EU long-term students must register with the Irish Immigration Service Delivery within the time limit stamped on the passport.
+IMPORTANT: All non-EU long-term students must register with the Irish Immigration Service Delivery before their landing stamp on their passport expires to extend their immigration permission.

 Non-EU students enrolled on courses up to 12 weeks long (staying up to 90 days in Ireland) are considered to be an Educational Tourist, and will be subject to visit/holiday rules, obeying the laws of the state, not engaging in employment and leaving at the end of their visit.
 These short-term students do not register with Irish Immigration but must be able to financially support themselves and be covered by private medical insurance during their stay.
 If the short-term student is coming from a visa required country, a short stay 'C' visit (tourist) visa will be required before travelling to Ireland.